 These days, though, it seems that many individual investors use the opposite tactic.
-Judging by the hate-mail deluge that can follow bearish comments about some of the market's darling stocks -- a few examples being DryShips
+Judging by the hatemail deluge that can follow bearish comments about some investors' darling stocks from past and present -- a few examples being Crocs

 That's a big mistake.

 You're just short!

 This mentality isn't new.
 That's made clear in Thornton O'glove's Quality of Earnings, which was published in the 1980s -- before the Internet made so much information easily available to investors.

 Even beyond frequent conflicts of interest often found on Wall Street, O'glove notes investors' tendencies to be overly optimistic and dismissive of -- or, worse, infuriated by -- bearish takes on their favorite stocks.

 Today's retail investors aren't the only guilty ones -- Wall Street hasn't been exempt over the years.
 O'glove tells a story about one lonely analyst who sounded an alarm on Mattel way back in the day:

 [Daniel] Meade recalled a time when the entire investment fraternity was bullish on Mattel, and he put out a sell recommendation.
 "Everyone dumped on me.
 They accused me of being short the stock and characterized my analysis as perverted."